akshadamodak06/When-Will-Everyone-Know-/README.md

 <br>
 Akshada Modak - Worked on developing and understanding Differential Equations of the project.
 <br>
-Maanav Gurubaxani - Worked on developing and understanding Differential Equations of the project and the most important aspect I learned during this project is how to manage work in a team and also I learned the basics of latex from my teammate Priyanshi Gothi
+Maanav Gurubaxani - Worked on developing and understanding Differential Equations of the project and the most important aspect I learned during this project is how to manage work in a
+                    team and also I learned the basics of latex from my teammate Priyanshi Gothi.
 <br>